Money Calculator

 Historical context

-Nifty 50 has delivered approximately 12–13% CAGR over 15-year rolling periods historically.
+The Nifty 50 has delivered approximately 12–13% CAGR over 15-year rolling periods historically.
 Large-cap and diversified equity ELSS funds have averaged 11–14% CAGR over 10+ year periods.
-At these returns, ELSS clearly beats PPF in corpus terms — but past performance doesn't guarantee future returns, and not everyone can emotionally handle a 40% portfolio drop.
+At these returns, ELSS clearly beats PPF in corpus terms - but past performance does not guarantee future returns, and not everyone can emotionally handle a 40% portfolio drawdown without selling at the worst possible time.

 Who should choose PPF?

-Conservative investors If market volatility causes you to sell during downturns, PPF's guaranteed return is better than a 12% expected return you never actually capture.
+Conservative investors - If market volatility causes you to sell during downturns, PPF's guaranteed return is better than a 12% expected return you never actually capture.
+Behavioural finance research consistently shows that panic-selling during corrections is one of the largest destroyers of equity investor returns.

-Near-retirement savers If you're within 7–10 years of retirement, capital protection matters more than maximising returns.
-PPF is ideal.
+Near-retirement savers - If you are within 7–10 years of retirement, capital protection matters more than maximising returns.
+PPF is ideal because a guaranteed corpus removes sequence-of-returns risk at exactly the point in life when you can least afford a market downturn.

-Government employees If you're already investing heavily in NPS and EPF (both market-linked in part), PPF provides diversification with guaranteed returns.
+Government employees - If you are already investing heavily in NPS and EPF (both partially market-linked), PPF provides genuine diversification with guaranteed, uncorrelated returns rather than stacking more equity exposure on top of existing market-linked retirement savings.

-Parents saving for children PPF's 15-year tenure aligns with a child's education timeline.
-Zero risk means the corpus will definitely be there when needed.
+Parents saving for children - PPF's 15-year tenure aligns naturally with a child's education or marriage timeline.
+Zero risk means the corpus will definitely be available when needed - a critical consideration for a goal with a fixed, non-negotiable deadline.

-Low income taxpayers If you're in the 5% or nil tax bracket, the 80C deduction benefit is small.
-PPF's guaranteed return matters more than ELSS's upside potential.
+Low income taxpayers - If you are in the 5% or nil tax bracket, the 80C deduction benefit is relatively small in absolute terms.
+PPF's guaranteed return matters more than ELSS's upside potential when the tax-saving incentive itself is modest.

 Who should choose ELSS?

-Long-term investors (10+ years) The longer your horizon, the more equity smooths out volatility.
-10+ years of ELSS historically delivers returns well above PPF.
+Long-term investors (10+ years) - The longer your horizon, the more equity smooths out volatility.
+10+ years of ELSS has historically delivered returns well above PPF, and the probability of equity underperforming a fixed-income alternative shrinks substantially over longer rolling periods.

-High income (30% bracket) The higher your tax bracket, the more valuable the 80C deduction is — it's the same for both, but ELSS's higher returns compound more at the same deduction.
+High income earners (30% bracket) - The higher your tax bracket, the more valuable the 80C deduction is in absolute terms - it is the same percentage for both instruments, but ELSS's higher expected returns compound more aggressively on the same tax-advantaged capital base.

-Those who can stay invested through downturns ELSS's advantage only materialises if you don't panic-sell during a 30–40% market correction.
+Those who can stay invested through downturns - ELSS's return advantage only materialises if you do not panic-sell during a 30–40% market correction.
+If you have a demonstrated history of staying invested through past corrections (2020 COVID crash, 2022 rate-hike cycle), ELSS is well suited to you.

-Young investors (under 40) Time is the greatest asset in equity investing.
-Starting ELSS at 25 and holding 25 years gives the equity premium maximum time to compound.
+Young investors (under 40) - Time is the single greatest asset in equity investing.
+Starting ELSS at 25 and holding for 25+ years gives the equity risk premium maximum time to compound, and any single bad decade is diluted across a much longer overall horizon.

-Those needing shorter lock-in If you might need the money before 15 years, ELSS's 3-year lock-in is far more flexible than PPF's 15-year tenure.
+Those needing shorter lock-in flexibility - If you might need access to this money before 15 years, ELSS's 3-year lock-in per instalment is far more flexible than PPF's mandatory 15-year tenure, even accounting for PPF's limited partial withdrawal provisions from year 7.

 Calculate your PPF corpus in detail